aolivier23/skyline/README.md

 - A real lens system.
 Will be much easier to debug before I reintroduce camera jitter.
 - Camera jitter on the GPU instead of the CPU.
 I think it would be a lot less jarring if each pixel shook independently.
   I think I'm going to lose first intersection reuse when I upgrade my camera model to simulate a lens anyway.
+- A separate texture format for the sky dome.
+I want the sky dome to be wider than other images anyway, and it might also be HDR.
+According to comments in `stb_image.h`, I need to load HDR images with `stbi_loadf(filename, &x, &y, &n, 0)` instead of `stbi_load()`.
+Maybe I won't need to intersect the sun after all with this interface.
 - Edit/load materials.
 Maybe separate options to edit a material itself and clone a given box's material.
 This probably means asynchronous texture loading.
 That might work well with the "transaction" model I speculated